Lunars/tesla/README.md

 ## Usage

+Read the scripts in the [src/scripts](https://github.com/Lunars/tesla/tree/master/src/scripts) folder to determine which ones you want to enable.

-Modify the scripts in `/var/root/lunars/src/scripts/*` to setup with your information and whether to enable a particular script.
+Modify the relevant script in `/var/root/lunars/src/scripts/*` to enable the script or update variables.
+Some scripts are already enabled by default.

 ## Author